rawataayush/rawataayush/README.md

 # Hi there, I'm Aayush Rawat 👋

-I am a **Web Developer** dedicated to building the web from the ground up.
-While many jump straight into frameworks, I am focused on mastering the core pillars of the modern web: **Semantic HTML, Advanced CSS/Sass, and Vanilla JavaScript.**
+I am a **Web Developer** focused on building strong foundations before scaling into complex frameworks.
+While many jump directly into libraries, I prioritize mastering the core pillars of the modern web: Semantic HTML, Advanced CSS, and Deep JavaScript fundamentals.

+I am currently expanding into React and component-based architecture, applying my JavaScript knowledge to build structured, scalable UI systems using Tailwind CSS.

-I believe that a deep understanding of the DOM and browser APIs is the foundation of a great Software Engineer.
+I believe that a deep understanding of the DOM, browser APIs, and core JavaScript mechanics is what separates a developer from a framework user.

 ---